awslabs/aws-crypto-tools-test-vector-framework/features/0004-awses-decrypt.md

 ## Out of Scope

-These manifests do not include any direct full description of how the test vectors were created.
+These manifests do not include any description of how the test vectors were created.
 That is covered by 0003-awses-encrypt.

 ## Motivation